freeCodeCamp/guide/src/pages/java/strings/index.md

 String Length

 The "length" of a string is just the number of chars in it.
 So "hi" is length 2 and "Hello" is length 5.
-The length() method on a string returns its length, like this:
+The length() method on a string returns its length, like this.

 ```java
 String a = "Hello";